 Between the years 1944 and 1957, Bernstein composed the scores for On the Town, Wonderful Town, Peter Pan, Candide and West Side Story.
 There are still musical theatre fans who can’t forgive him for leaving the theatre for what was close to twenty years (his return was the quick flop, 1600 Pennsylvania Avenue, which ran one week in 1976).
-In his heart, he was a symphony conductor and composer and the theatre’s loss was opera and classical music’s gain.
+In his heart, he was a classical composer and conductor, and the theatre’s loss was opera and symphonic music’s gain.
 His renowned talents in every area of entertainment would have made for a hell of a movie.
 That is, in the days when composers were deified on celluloid and many films were produced based on their “so-called” lives.
 The full biopic treatments made in the 1940s and 50s of George Gershwin or Richard Rodgers and Larry Hart, as just two examples, were sanitized and dull.
-Though no one’s done it yet, and probably never well, Bernstein’s life would make for a fascinating film (if it were told truthfully).
+Though no one’s done it yet, Bernstein’s life would make for a fascinating film (if it were told truthfully).
 Not for a minute would that story be dull.
 Not with the life he led.

 Take one story (totally true) that is almost too hard to believe if it were told on screen.
 It is about the time he dramatically stepped in at the last minute for Bruno Walter, on the night the great conductor was to lead the New York Philharmonic at Carnegie Hall.
 Then sixty-seven, Walter fell ill, and on quick notice, it fell to his twenty-five-year old assistant conductor to perform the concert.
-And — as it just so happened — it was a live broadcast on radio, heard by millions.
-Bernstein caused a sensation and that night a star was born — just like in a movie.
+And it having been broadcast live on radio, it was heard by millions and Bernstein caused a sensation.
+That night a star was born — just like in a movie.

 Colorful?
 Certainly.
 A genius?
 Definitely.
 All one has to do is listen to his recordings to take his measure, be it his own compositions, or what insights he brought to the works of Mahler or Copland.
 He was a giant among men and his enthusiasm and joy of life was contagious.
 Even as a spectator, he would engage with complete and total abandon.
 It is not for nothing, that as one of the very first recipients of the Kennedy Center Honors, the image of Bernstein standing in his box and receiving his tribute is always shown at the start of every broadcast since the awards began in 1977.
 He spreads his arms, luxuriating in the love and affection in an open and unabashed way that is truly infectious.
 Or watch him on the PBS Broadcast of his 70th birthday celebration at Tanglewood for his reactions to all his friends on stage paying him tribute.
 At the time, he is seated beside his eighty-nine-year-old mother, and the mutual rapture they share is a sight to behold.